IamYorye/project-plan-it/journals/libby_eilbert.md

 -merging the frontend pages we've created so far -started deployment
 -still trying to solve the bug with the user stacks and projects stacks endpoints

+9/7/23

+Today I worked with the group on finishing deployment.

+I also worked on the Account profile page:
+- created Profile.js in the src/Account directory
+- most of the profile information is on there but I still have to figure out how to list the tech stacks

+9/8/23

+Today I worked on finishing up my front end pages:

+- Finally figured out how to display tech stacks for accounts and projects.
+Had to make them a property of the account and project tables instead of their own separate database tables.
+- Also created a link from the mentors list that goes to a different version of the profile page (one without an Edit Profile button) so that users can click on View Profile to contact a mentor